 Students enrolled in the on-line program(s) (TNeCampus) must maintain a satisfactory grade each trimester to continue eligibility for Federal Financial Aid.
 If a TNeCampus student receives a grade of incomplete, that student will have the following trimester to complete the course.
 If at the end of the following trimester the course has not been completed and a grade assigned, the course grade will be considered an F for financial aid purposes.
 The grade and an average for the trimester will be calculated.
-If the trimester grade is not in the C or better range, the student will at that time lose eligibility for financial aid until one trimester (432 clock hours) has been completed satisfactorily.
+If the trimester grade is not in the "C" or better range, the student will at that time lose eligibility for financial aid until one trimester (432 clock hours) has been completed satisfactorily.
+An attendance record for each student is maintained in the Student Services Office.
+All students are required to sign out with their instructor before leaving the school for any reason.
+Leaving school without authorization will be grounds for suspension.